DataONEorg/d1_python/d1_mn_generic/doc/setup-env.rst

 Registering the new MN in a DataONE environment
 ===============================================

-This section assumes that the :doc:`setup-local` has been successfully completed.
+This section assumes that the local setup for :doc:`Ubuntu <setup_ubuntu/setup>` or :doc:`CentOS <setup_centos/setup>` has been successfully completed.

 Completing this section will enable the stand-alone instance of GMN to be joined to the DataONE infrastructure.

 Contents
 ~~~~~~~~